Recognizen/introsde-2016-assignment-3/README.md

 #Description

 Repository contains four packages:
--introsde.assignment.soap.model - annotated classes used to model the database structure -introsde.assignment.soap.dao - used to connect the model to the database -introsde.assignment.soap.ws - contains the People SOAP interface as well as the methods implementation PeopleImpl -introsde.assignment.soap.endpoint - contains the PeoplePublisher which creates a standalone server that exposes the people webservice
+* introsde.assignment.soap.model - annotated classes used to model the database structure
+* introsde.assignment.soap.dao - used to connect the model to the database
+* introsde.assignment.soap.ws - contains the People SOAP interface as well as the methods implementation PeopleImpl
+* introsde.assignment.soap.endpoint - contains the PeoplePublisher which creates a standalone server that exposes the people webservice

 ##The Model
 The model includes a class for storing a Person.